 Hockey puck-shaped or "block" flower frogs were set in the bottom of vases with the stems of the flowers placed in the holes.
 They are called "frogs" because they were set in water.
-The disc-shaped ones are the lids of vases and the stems were placed through the holes.
+The disc-shaped ones I collect were the lids of vases and the stems were placed through the holes.

 Salmon Creek, WA, USA